Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

-For the second approach, as the modification is only performed locally near the interface, shape regularity in general cannot be achieved.
-Instead, the refined meshes are required to satisfy the maximum angle condition~\cite{1976BabuskaAziz,2020KobayashiTsuchiya,1992Michal} to obtain robust optimal convergence rates.
-A work in this direction can be found in~\cite{2009ChenXiaoZhang}.
-However, even if the maximum angle condition is the only requirement, such a refined mesh may not be easy to obtain in the 3D case.
-Recently, the authors in~\cite{chen2017interface} proposed directly using polygonal or polyhedral elements cut from interface instead of refining them to simplices, and a virtual element method (VEM) is used on these elements for discretization.
-The key of VEM is to directly employ degrees of freedom (DoFs) through imposing local problems associated with the original equations, see~\cite{2014VeigaBrezziMariniRusso,2013BeiraodeVeigaBrezziCangiani,2016VeigaBrezziMarini,2020BeiroMascotto} and the reference therein.
-The virtual shape functions, which are non-computable $H^1$ functions solved from local problems, are then projected to polynomial spaces for computation.
-One key advantage is its flexibility for polygonal and polyhedral element shapes.
+Recently, the authors in~\cite{chen2017interface} proposed a novel method that directly works on polygonal or polyhedral elements cut from interface, instead of re-triangulating them to simplices.
+The key of \cite{chen2017interface} is to employ directly the virtual element method (VEM) on these elements for the discretization, on which only degrees of freedom (DoFs) are necessary for assembling the final linear system, e.g., see~\cite{2014VeigaBrezziMariniRusso,2013BeiraodeVeigaBrezziCangiani,2016VeigaBrezziMarini,2020BeiroMascotto} and the reference therein.
+The ``virtual'' shape functions, which are $H^1$ functions that serve as the solutions to certain local problems but do not need to be explicitly solved, are then projected to polynomial spaces for computation through DoFs.
+One key advantage is its flexibility for element shapes being polygonal or polyhedral.
 As the interface may intersect elements arbitrarily which generates elements with high aspect ratio, for the aforementioned approach in~\cite{chen2017interface}, one major difficulty is to obtain a robust a priori error estimate independent of the potential anisotropic subelement shapes.
 Some anisotropic error analysis of VEM can be found in~\cite{2018CaoChen,Cao;Chen:2018AnisotropicNC,2021CaoChenGuo} for different interface problems.